laurent22/joplin/README_spec.md

 ## Encryption Service

 The applications make use of the EncryptionService class to handle encryption and decryption.
 Before it can be used, a least one master key must be loaded into it and marked as "active".

+## Encryption workflow

+Items are encrypted only during synchronisation, when they are serialised (via BaseItem.serializeForSync), so before being sent to the sync target.

+They are decrypted by DecryptionWorker in the background.

+The apps handle displaying both decrypted and encrypted items, so that user is aware that these items are there even if not yet decrypted.
+Encrypted items are mostly read-only to the user, except that they can be deleted.